"I’ve never seen a bad backtest” -- Dimitris Melas, head of research at MSCI.

 In our work at Lucena Research, we see an annual 3% to 5% performance “improvement” with strategies using survivor-biased data.

 In this failure mode, the quant assumes he can observe market closing prices in order to compute an indicator, and then also trade at the close.
-For example, one might use closing price/volume to calculate a technical factor used in the strategy, then trade based on that information.
+As an example, one might use closing price/volume to calculate a technical factor used in the strategy, then trade based on that information.

-This is a specific example of look-ahead bias in which the strategy is allowed to peek a little bit into the future.
-In my work I have seen time and again even a slight look-ahead bias can provide fantastic (and false) returns.
+This is a specific example of lookahead bias in which the strategy is allowed to peek a little bit into the future.
+In my work I have seen time and again that even a slight lookahead bias can provide fantastic (and false) returns.

 4. Ignoring market impact